 When working on your Chinese market entrance plan, be sure that your brand positioning doesn’t begin with “because we are an imported brand..”

 6. Develop an Education Content Marketing Strategy

 Many foreign brands have succeeded in China with products that were previously unknown to the Chinese population.
 At the beginning, McDonalds, Nespresso, and Rexona all struggled in the Chinese market and had do a lot of research in order to introduce their products/services into the habit of local people.

 The benefits of products such as coffee, chocolate, imported wines and spirits, energy drinks, avocados, bread, etc. had to be presented to the public in a sensitive and educational way.
 Brand still do this today, for example, influencer Viya, has recently been informing people on her livestreams why they “can’t live without” products such as dental floss and facial massagers, and selling thousands of items within minutes.

-6. Learn about the customers journey in China
+8. Learn about the Customer Journey in China

 When entering the Chinese market, it is very important to consider the conversion funnel and customer shopping habits for different products and services in China.
 Companies should make sure that their marketing strategies are adapted to the cultural customs and way of life of the market they’re targeting.